-Based on the outcomes, the City will likely continue to work with these agencies as the goals and outcomes are being met, nearly met, or exceeded, and there is clearly a need in the community.
-The City was encouraged by the agencies abilities to adapt in a difficult and unprecedented time.
-The goals seem attainable based on the funding available, and the City will likely continue with similar goals assuming similar funding levels.
-The limited amount of funds the City receives may limit the number of agencies that apply for City CDBG funds, so we generally see applicants from the same agencies.
-These agencies serve a great need within the City, and their ability to not only meet but exceed their goals lends itself to continued likely funding in the future.
+Based on prior performance and outcomes, the City will likely continue to work with these agencies as the goals and outcomes are being met, nearly met, or exceeded, and there is clearly a growing need in the community.
+The City was encouraged by the agencies abilities to adapt and improve outreach, even in the face of an ongoing pandemic.
+The City anticipates the need for sustainable and affordable housing to continue to increase.
+The goals established by both the City and the subrecipients seem attainable based on the funding available, and the City will likely continue with similar goals assuming similar funding levels.

+The limited amount of funds the City receives may limit the number of agencies that apply for City CDBG funds, so we generally see applications from the same agencies.
+These agencies serve a great need within the City, and their ability to not only meet but also exceed their goals lends itself to continued likely funding in the future.
 The City will work on outreach to connect with other agencies that may provide needed services in the City.
-The City will also work with subrecipients on outreach to the public to increase awareness of the services available.
+The City will also work with subrecipients on outreach to the public to increase awareness of the services and programs available.